 A Cleveland everyman who parlayed his self-deprecating stand-up into a sitcom empire before becoming the cheerful ringmaster of America's most enduring game show.

-Drew Carey's journey from a portly, bespectacled insurance clerk in Cleveland to a television institution is a classic American comedy story.
-After a stint in the Marines, he honed a stand-up act built on relatable gripes about work, weight, and dating, which landed him a spot on 'The Tonight Show.'
-His big break was a sitcom, 'The Drew Carey Show,' which for nine seasons celebrated blue-collar life with a surreal, locker-room humor that resonated deeply.
-Simultaneously, his hosting gig on the improv show 'Whose Line Is It Anyway?' showcased his quick wit and genial ability to helm chaos.
-In 2007, he inherited the ultimate symbol of daytime TV trust, taking over 'The Price Is Right' from Bob Barker, where his enthusiastic, fan-friendly style has welcomed a new generation to the iconic stage.
+Drew Carey took over 'The Price Is Right' from Bob Barker in 2007, bringing enthusiastic, fan-friendly style to daytime television.
+His journey from a portly, bespectacled insurance clerk in Cleveland began after a stint in the Marines.
+He honed a stand-up act built on relatable gripes about work, weight, and dating, which landed a spot on 'The Tonight Show.'
+His big break was a sitcom, 'The Drew Carey Show,' which for nine seasons celebrated blue-collar life with surreal, locker-room humor.
+Simultaneously, his hosting gig on 'Whose Line Is It Anyway?' showcased quick wit and a genial ability to helm chaos.
+Born in 1958, he became a television institution in America.

 1946–1964